Uimalakki/frontend-cottagebooking-react/README.md

 -other refactoring

--uses an external database for cottages

--uses an external database for cottages
+-uses an external database for cottages and bookings